 The Chamber supports passage of a new state law to require those 8-17 years of age to wear seat belts while being transported in the back seat.

 Oklahoma River Bridges

 The Chamber supports construction of clear span bridges on Interstate 35 across the Oklahoma River.
 Replacing existing river bridges with iconic bridges would showcase Oklahoma City at the confluence of two major U.S. interstate highways (Interstates 35/40) and facilitate increased sporting events and tourism in the boathouse district.

 Mass Transit/Commuter Rail

-The Chamber will work with ACOG, municipal governments, ODOT and Class 1 railroads to conduct early-stage planning for introducing commuter rail service into downtown Oklahoma City from Norman, Edmond and Midwest City.
+The Chamber further supports efforts by the Regional Transportation Authority (RTA), consisting of six core central Oklahoma cities, to launch future regional transit services.
+The Chamber will work with the RTA, COTPA, municipal governments, ODOT and Class 1 railroads to conduct early-stage planning for introducing commuter rail service into downtown Oklahoma City from Norman and Edmond with alternative transportation options to Del City and Midwest City.
 Further planning consideration should be given to potential future expansion of rail service to the Shawnee and Yukon areas.

 The Chamber supports efforts to work with stakeholders to maximize alignment and development of future locally preferred alternatives for mass transportation.